edera-dev/sprout/README.md

 ## Features

 NOTE: Currently, Sprout is experimental and is not intended for production use.
 For example, it doesn't currently have secure boot support.
 In fact, as of writing, it doesn't even have a boot menu.
-Instead, it boots the first entry it sees, or panics.
+Instead, it boots the first entry it sees, or fails.

 ### Current